-History of SANA
+History Of SANA

-SANA is a non-profit organization the objectives of which are to unite Sindhis in North America and everywhere; to defend the historic national rights of Sindhi people; to foster friendship and understanding between Sindhis and other nationalities; to educate people about Sindhi Civilization, philosophy, values, language, literature, history and heritage; to harness and bring under one umbrella of SANA, the potential energy, resources, and knowledge in Sindhis living in North America.
+SANA is registered as 501c non-profit organization the objectives of which are to unite Sindhis in North America and everywhere; to defend the historic national rights of Sindhi people; to foster friendship and understanding between Sindhis and other nationalities; to educate people about Sindhi Civilization, philosophy, values, language, literature, history and heritage; to harness and bring under one umbrella of SANA, the potential energy, resources, and knowledge in Sindhis living in North America.

 Desperation and Urge to Organize

 It was early 1984, when the clouds of cruelty and discrimination in the form of General Zia’s regime overpowered Sindh and its people.
 The news of killing of scores innocent villagers demanding restoration of democracy and political rights had become unbearable for few Sindhis, who then lived in the vast continent of North America.
 Often they shared their pain and sorrows and mourned the inability of Sindhis back home to secure their rights.

 The legend is that during some of those yearning sessions, a talk about forming an organized group gained traction.
 The key impetus for creating SANA was to organize Sindhi community in North America in order to help Sindhis back home to secure their economic and political rights and preserve their identity, culture and language.

 The very fact that the Sindhi Association of North America (SANA) is celebrating its 25th anniversary is in itself a great achievement.
 Many similar organizations that aspired similar goals for preserving and promoting cultural, economic, and political rights of their people came and faded away.
 It is to the credit of North American Sindhi community that SANA has survived all obstacles and barriers that came its way.
 Granted it is not the exactly same organization that its creators and pioneers had dreamed.
 Never the less, it survives and is one of the important voices of North American Sindhis.